-Problem distributedJune 30, 20 14 Deadline for requests for clarification of the RecordSeptember 3, 20 14 Memorial due (must be received by this date)November 21, 20 14 Deadline for protests concerning memorialsten days after memorials have been post (memorials will be posted on the Stetson web page after all the regional rounds have concluded) :ed Foreman Biodiversity Lecture (optional)April 16, 20 15 Check-in, Q&A, Orientation, and DinnerApril 16, 20 15 Preliminary Round 1April 16, 20 15 Preliminary Rounds 2-4April 17, 20 15 QuarterfinalsApril 18, 20 15 SemifinalsApril 18, 20 15 Championship RoundApril 18, 20 15 Awards Ceremony and Closing ReceptionApril 18, 20 15
+Problem distributed July 6, 2015 Deadline for requests for clarification of the RecordSeptember 4, 2015 Memorial due (must be received by this da ate)November 20, 2015 Deadline for protests concerning memorials (memorials will be posted on the Stetson web page .ten days after memorials have been posted after all the regional rounds have concluded) Foreman Biodiversity Lecture and Welcome Dinner April 13, 2016 International Wildlife Law Conference April 14, 2016 Check-in, Q&A, Orientation, and Dinner April 14, 2016 Preliminary Round 1 April 14, 2016 Preliminary Rounds 2-4 April 15, 2016 Quarterfinals April 16, 2016 Semifinals April 16, 2016 Championship Round April 16, 2016 Awards Ceremony and Closing Reception April 16, 2016

-Check-in and the mandatory first event-an orientation for coaches and competitors-will begin at 5:00 p.m. on Thursday, April 16, in the Mann Lounge.
+Check-in and the orientation for coaches and competitors-will begin at 5:00 p.m. on Thursday, April 14, in the Mann Lounge.
 At least one representative of each team must attend; all members are invited to attend.
 Dinner will be served.

-The Championship Round will start at approximately 2:00 p.m. on Saturday, April 18.
+The Championship Round will start at approximately 2:00 p.m. on Saturday, April 16.
 The Awards Ceremony and Closing Reception will start shortly after the conclusion of the Championship Round (approximately 3:30 p.m.) and will conclude around 5:00 p.m.
 Tampa International Airport is about 30-40 minutes from campus.